-Terry began thrusting into her, groaning with every motion.
-He stared at the happiness on her face, watching her breasts roll as she moaned and screamed.
-After a while, she forcefully rolled him over so she was on top and she straddled him before his member could pop out of her.
-Jodi started moving up and down, both of them moaning and groaning.
+Terry stared at the happiness on her face, watching her breasts roll as she moaned and screamed.
+After a while, she forcefully rolled him over so she was on top and she straddled him, moving up and down, both of them moaning and groaning.
 Her breasts bounced with every movement and then she leaned back and screamed louder than ever as her orgasm flowed.
-Just then, Terry felt something he had never felt before as he released inside of her and she screamed again with a mixture of laughter and sobs as Terry bucked inside of her, almost tossing her off of his lap.
+Just then, Terry felt something he had never felt before as he released and she screamed again with a mixture of laughter and sobs as Terry bucked, almost tossing her off of his lap.

 "Oh, Bails!"
 Jodi sobbed happily as she fell on top of him and began to cry.

 Terry rubbed her hair and kissed her forehead and held her close.